slsa-framework/slsa-proposals/0004/README.md

 ## Terminology

-*   A *provenance policy* associates a package name with expectations for the provenance attestation properties for a collection of package versions.
+*   A *provenance policy* associates a package name with expectations for the provenance attestation properties for a collection of package version ranges.
+Examples of expectations are the allowed builder IDs, allowed source repository and branch names, and allowed external builder inputs.

-*   A version of a package *satisfies* a provenance policy if its provenance attestation properties meet the policy expectations for the package name (and version range).
+*   A version of a package *satisfies* a provenance policy if its provenance attestation properties meet the policy expectations for the package name and applicable version range.

 ## Objectives